- Undergraduate Admissions Information

-Patrick Seffrin, Assistant Professor of Sociology, 2009; Ph.D., Bowling Green State University.
-Criminology, adolescence, poverty, quantitative methods.
+Patrick Seffrin, Associate Professor of Criminal Justice and Sociology, 2009; Ph.D., Bowling Green State University, 2009.
+Criminology, adolescence, poverty, quantitative methods, violence, drugs, and alcohol.

 Patricia S. Arter, Associate Professor Special Education Program (2011); Ed.D., Johns Hopkins University, 2005.
 Inclusionary Practices, Universal Design for Learning, best practice and transition for young adults with autism.

 Tammy B.H.
 Brown, Associate Professor, Graduate Reading and ESL Programs, (2003); Ph.D., Rutgers University, 2008.
 Struggling beginning readers, new literacies, socio-cultural factors affecting literacy.

-Christine L. Fryer, Assistant Professor of Education (2011); Ed.D.
+Christine L. Fryer, Chair (2015), Assistant Clinical Professor of Education (2007); Ed.D.
 Indiana University, 2013.
 Curriculum Instruction, reflective practices, science curriculum.